tcasas/runbooks/docs/git/rollback-commit-and-push.md

    ```bash
    git branch backup/rollback-$(date +%Y%m%d)
    ```
+   - This is optional but recommended when you are unsure about the revert scope.

 ## 2) Identify the Commit to Roll Back
 1. Locate the commit hash and message: